DuendeInexistente/Cirque/ShortStories/stars.md

-[^captain]: Mainstream Duda culture seems to be fully integrated with naval trading of services, as is their social hierarchy.
+[^captain]: Mainstream Duda culture seems to be fully integrated with naval trading of services, which reflects on their social hierarchy.